redis/redis-om-spring/README.md

 ### 🚀 Launch Redis

-Redis OM Spring relies on the power of the [RediSearch][redisearch-url] and [RedisJSON][redis-json-url] modules.
+Redis OM Spring relies on the search, query, and JSON capabilities of [Redis Stack](https://reedis.io/docs/stack/).
-Before writing any code you'll need a Redis instance with the appropriate Redis modules!
+Before writing any code, you'll need a Redis Stack.
 The quickest way to get this is with Docker:

 ```sh
 docker run -p 6379:6379 -p 8001:8001 redis/redis-stack
 ```

-This launches the [redis-stack](https://redis.io/docs/stack/) an extension of Redis that adds all manner of modern data structures to Redis.
-You'll also notice that if you open up `http://localhost:8001` you'll have access to the redis-insight GUI, a GUI you can use to visualize and work with your data in Redis.
+This launches [redis-stack](https://redis.io/docs/stack/), an extension of Redis that adds several modern data structures to Redis.
+You'll also notice that if you open up `http://localhost:8001`, you'll have access to the redis-insight GUI, a GUI you can use to visualize and work with your data in Redis.
-We have also provided a docker compose YAML file for you to quickly get started using [Redis Stack](https://redis.io/docs/stack/).
+We have also provided a Docker Compose YAML file for you to quickly get started using [Redis Stack](https://redis.io/docs/stack/).

 To launch the docker compose application, on the command line (or via Docker Desktop), clone this repository and run